Rmu4h/kursova_bd/README.md

-Adaptive mobile android and ios app
+Adaptive mobile app for android and ios
 Technology stack:

 1. DART